GeoffCox/geoffcox.github.io/Resume.md

 # Experience

-## Principle Software Development Lead @ Microsoft/LUIS
+## Principal Software Development Lead @ Microsoft/LUIS
 2019 to Present

 - Delivered a massive new web experience for the Language Understanding Intelligence Service (LUIS).